 4. Experience the rainforest by night

-A guided night walk offers the chance to spot some of the countless nocturnal animals that call the forest floor home, including tarantulas, armadillos, and stick bugs.
-It’s a cool way to see a different side of the jungle.
-Night Walks Santamaria has tours from $28 USD.
+A guided night walk offers the chance to spot and learn about some of the countless nocturnal animals that call the forest home, including tarantulas, armadillos, and stick bugs.
+It’s a cool way to see a different side of the jungle as your guide will point out animals, insects, and plants that you might not have noticed otherwise.
+Faro Travel Costa Rica has night tours of the cloud forest from $38 USD.

 5. See the butterfly garden

-The Monteverde Butterfly Garden is located between Santa Elena and the Cloud Forest Reserve.
+The Monteverde Butterfly Garden is located between Santa Elena and the Monteverde Cloud Forest Reserve.
 Consisting of four separate butterfly gardens containing 40 different species, there’s also a medicinal plant garden and a leafcutter ant colony here as well.
 It’s both educational and fun.
-Admission is $18 USD.
+Admission is $18 USD, which includes a guided tour with a butterfly expert.

 Other Things to See and Do in Monteverde